 But to each one of us grace has been given as Christ apportioned it… So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up.
 (Eph.
 4:7,11-12)

 The pastor and his staff had assembled for their weekly staff meeting and everyone was in a good mood.
 The pastor was back from his vacation and everything had gone smoothly while he was gone.
-Guest speakers had ministered on Sunday mornings and each staff member had made sure things went well in their realm of responsibility.
+Guest speakers had ministered on the Sundays he was gone and each staff member had made sure things went well in their realm of responsibility.

 “It sure feels good to be back!” exclaimed the pastor.
 “I really needed the break and enjoyed the downtime but I missed you all and wondered how things were going.
 Let’s take some time for each one of you to fill me in on what I missed and tell us how things are going in your area of ministry.
 Let’s talk about the Sunday services first – what went well, what didn’t, what we need to work on – you know what I mean.”

 “And speaking of great communicators,” John went on, “Your decision to ask Fred to speak was brilliant.
-I know I was against having him speak, but I now realize that I was wrong and I apologize for being so outspoken at our meeting before you left.
-It’s just that Fred is such a part of the business world that I didn’t think he would be any good at sharing the Word.
-I figured he would be boring or irrelevant or theologically off-target.
-But I was completely wrong.
-Fred spoke persuasively about his years of following Christ in the business environment and the Scriptures came alive as he used examples from his workplace to describe how to live for Christ.
-He had a perspective that professional preachers often lack!
+I know I was against having him speak, but I now realize that I was wrong and I apologize for being so out-spoken at our meeting before you left.
+It’s just that Fred is so enmeshed in the business world that I didn’t think he would bring the Word boldly or in an engaging way.
+I was afraid that he would be boring or not relevant or off target theologically.
+And that could not have been farther from the truth.
+Fred spoke persuasively from his years of following Christ in a business environment and the Scriptures came alive as he used examples from his workplace to describe how to live for Christ.
+He offered a perspective that professional preachers often lack!
 He was awesome – people went away feeling like they too can live for Christ and make a difference in the lives of their co-workers.”

 “So why didn’t he become ordained and take a position in a church?” asked John.
 “Do you think he was distracted by the love of money and the pursuit of position and power?
 The corporate job was just too attractive?
 Going into the ministry demanded too much sacrifice?”